 A couple of things you can do to counteract these effects to laugh and meditate when possible.
 Laughter engages multiple regions of the brain while simultaneously reducing stress.
 "Studies have shown that regular meditation, prayer, reflection, and religious practice may diminish the damaging effects of stress on the brain," Porter says.
 And of course, if it's available to you, talk therapy can be a significant source of support.

 6. Play Brain Games & Learn New Things

-Especially as you become older, if you don't challenge your brain with different information, you could lose cognitive abilities that you previously had.
-This is because there are pathways forged in your brain for different types of problems and tasks.
-However, if you don't try to solve certain types of problems or tackle certain types of tasks, you either won't develop corresponding pathways, or if you already have those pathways, they will begin to deteriorate.
+If you don't challenge your brain with new information, you could lose cognitive abilities that you previously had.
+This is because there are pathways forged in your brain for different types of problems and tasks, and just like a garden, you need to tend to those pathways to help them grow.